Trump sues Hillary Clinton, others over 2016 election he won

 “Acting in concert, the Defendants maliciously conspired to weave a false narrative that their Republican opponent, Donald Trump, was colluding with a hostile foreign sovereignty,” the lawsuit states.
 “The actions taken in furtherance of their scheme — falsifying evidence, deceiving law enforcement, and exploiting access to highly-sensitive data sources — are so outrageous, subversive and incendiary that even the events of Watergate pale in comparison.”

 Trump filed the 108-page lawsuit in the U.S. District Court for the Southern District of Florida, arguing that “a substantial part of the events or omissions giving rise to the Plaintiffs’ claims occurred in this District.”
-Trump’s Mar-a-Lago estate is in West Palm Beach, Fla.
+Trump’s Mar-a-Lago estate is in Palm Beach, Fla.

+Nick Merrill, a Clinton spokesman, responded to the lawsuit with a one-word statement: “Nonsense.”

-Spokespeople for Clinton and the DNC did not immediately respond to requests for comment.
+A DNC spokesperson did not immediately respond to a request for comment.
 More than two dozen other entities and individuals are named in the lawsuit as well.

 Despite Trump’s repeated claims that he was exonerated by former special counsel Robert S. Mueller III after a two-year investigation, Mueller in 2019 said only that his team had made no determination on “collusion” and that it had not found sufficient evidence to charge any member of Trump’s campaign with criminal conspiracy.